-You’ll have your own idea about what training program is best for fat loss, or best for building muscle, and while you’ll make small changes to suit unique characteristics of the client, you’ll still have a lot of the same exercises, similar reps and sets, and similar rest periods.
+You’ll have your own idea about what training program is best for fat loss, or best for building muscle, and while you’ll make small changes to suit the unique characteristics of the client, you’ll still have a lot of the same exercises, similar reps and sets, and similar rest periods.

 Then all of a sudden you have a client who has been referred to you by a doctor because they are clinically obese.
 You can’t teach them to barbell squat because they have no ankle flexibility, and they suffer from unspecified back pain.
 Suddenly you’re using all of your knowledge to create a program that will help them.
-You’ll feel reinvigorated, and you’ll realise that this is exactly why you started training in the first place.
+You’ll feel reinvigorated, and you’ll realize that this is exactly why you started training in the first place.

 After getting a few exercise referral clients, you’ll also appreciate your previous clients more.
-They are able to do more exercises, and will progress quickly.
+They are able to do more exercises and will progress quickly.
 You’ll probably also notice that you were probably being a bit easy on them, and will adjust your programs to match their actual abilities.
 Soon their results will skyrocket.

-Due to this broader range of clients you’ll become better at programming, you’ll also become better at progressing and regressing exercises.
-You’ll know how to get a client who can’t squat, to perform body weight box squats, then weighted box squats, then bodyweight squats, goblet squats, and finally barbell squats.
+Due to this broader range of clients, you’ll become better at programming, you’ll also become better at progressing and regressing exercises.
+You’ll know how to get a client who can’t squat, to perform bodyweight box squats, then weighted box squats, then bodyweight squats, goblet squats, and finally barbell squats.